rjs360/schilder-lab/_projects/7_project.md

 category: current #work
 ---

-Julie received their B.S. in Biology from Lynn University in 2022.
+Jules received their B.S. in Biology from Lynn University in 2022.
 Their previous undergraduate research investigated the effects of temperature on metabolic rate during development in alfalfa leafcutting bees.
-At Penn State University, Julie is co-advised by Drs.
+At Penn State University, Jules is co-advised by Drs.
 Margarita López-Uribe and Ruud Schilder at the Ecology program.
-Julie is interested in how abiotic and biotic stressors interact with pollinator health.
+Jules is interested in how abiotic and biotic stressors interact with pollinator health.

 {% comment %}
 To give your project a background in the portfolio page, just add the img tag to the front matter like so: